 Losing a Loved One.

-- There is loss, therefore there is NIH, leads a broad scientific effort to understand the nature of aging and to extend the healthy, active years of life.
+- There is loss, therefore there is NIA.
+National Institute on Aging, NIA, research has furthered our understanding of the nature of aging.
+NIA leads a broad scientific effort to understand the nature of aging and to extend the healthy, active years of life.
 END OF LIFE What To Do After Someone Dies

 - CDC on dealing with grief – There are many different types of loss.
 We may experience loss of income or a job, loss of control, or loss of connection with family or with friends.
 How Right Now Emotion – Dealing with Grief

 Here are some resources to help you learn more about preventing seniors from falling victim to hot climate:

 - Our friends at the CDC gives us the straight scoop on Staying Cool during Summer

 - Official Website for the State of Oregon offers resources and ideas to help prevent stress in seniors during the hot weather

 - From our friends at National Institute of Aging in Place – emphasizing value of prepared living

 - Golden Placements Adult Services – Mom and Dad in Hot Weather

 Delaney is the founder of Golden Placement Services.
 She began this business with a healthy dose of compassion for helping families make educated decisions regarding senior placement.
 Focused to relieve stress in uncertain senior housing crucial moments.
 Diane brings about loving change of lifestyle with grace.
 Diane is an accomplished executive manager, Director of Operations in senior housing.
 She enjoys sharing her experience by writing about the full spectrum of the transition process for seniors and family members.
 Read more from Senior Placement Specialist Diane: Ultimate Senior Living Resource Guide >>